Atrate/qSchoolHelper/README.md

 - Curl (libcurl) (included in ./lib/)
 - MinGW or other >= C++17 compiler

+## Third-party components used

+- cURL
+- BleachBit

 ## License
 This project is licensed under the [GPL-3.0-or-later](https://www.gnu.org/licenses/gpl-3.0.html).